blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 ===============================
 Herbie: Retrieve NWP Model Data
 ===============================
 **Herbie** is a python package that download recent and archived numerical weather prediction (NWP) model output from different cloud archive sources.
 This data is usually in GRIB2 format and can be read with xarray/cfgrib.
-Model data Herbie can retrieve includes the High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), and Rapid Refresh Forecast System - Prototype (RRFS).
+Model data Herbie can retrieve includes the High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), Rapid Refresh Forecast System - Prototype (RRFS), and  ECMWF open data forecast products (ECMWF).

 .. toctree::
    :maxdepth: 1